Roger Casamajor: Life

 Roger Casamajor Esteban was born in 1976 in La Seu d'Urgell.
 He began his acting career in the theater in Andorra training as part of the company Somhiteatre and he traveled through Catalonia with a number of plays like The Shawl (David Mamet), A Respectable Wedding (Bertold Brecht), or Farses Medievals.
 He later moved to Barcelona to continue with acting studies in the Col.legi of Theatre and the Institut del Teatre.

-He makes his film debut film in 2000 playing the lead in Agusti Villaronga's The Sea.
-Among his subsequent films are: Savages (directed by Carlos Molinero, 2001), Warriors (Daniel Calparsoro, 2001), Summer's Clouds (Felipe Vega, 2004), Pan's Labyrinth (Guillermo del Toro, 2006) and Black Bread (Agustí Villaronga, 2010) for which he won the Gaudi Award as best supporting actor.
+He made his big screen debut in Agustí Villaronga's The Sea (2000).
+Subsequent films include The Dutchman's Island (2001), Savages (directed by Carlos Molinero, 2001), Warriors (Daniel Calparsoro, 2001), Summer's Clouds (Felipe Vega, 2004), Pan's Labyrinth (Guillermo del Toro, 2006) and Black Bread (Agustí Villaronga, 2010) for which he won the Gaudi Award as best supporting actor.

-Casamajor has also appeared in Catalonia television, including in : Temps de silenci (2001), Angels sants (2006) and Fons Sea (2006–07).
+Casamajor has also appeared in Catalan television works such as Temps de silenci (2001), Angels sants (2006) and Fons Sea (2006–07).
 He has also done theater work in plays like The Tinent d'Inishmore and Carnival.

+Casamajor's performance in Villaronga's The Belly of the Sea (2021), earned him the Silver Biznaga at the 24th Málaga Film Festival.